OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   **Cookies** are small data files.
-Websites place them in your browser to recognize your device when you return to that site or when you visit other sites.
-There are a couple of important things to remember about cookies:
+Websites place them in your browser to recognize your computer or mobile device when you return to that site.
+Cookies are created to keep track of your movements within the site, help you resume where you left off, remember your registered username, preferences and other customizations.
+' + '*   There are a couple of important things to remember about cookies:
 ' + '

 ' + '*   Disabling cookies may prevent you from using specific features on some websites.
-' + '*   If you delete cookies that tell advertisers you’ve opted-out of their programs, you’ll need to opt-out again to create a new cookie.
+You’ll need to perform the opt out procedure if you opt out of a program or service and then change computers or Web browsers, or clear or erase the digital "cookie" that lets us know you opted out.
+' + '*   **Local Storage Cookies**.
+Local Storage is a convenient, flexible, secure and faster way to store HTTP state data.
+It is a method by which our web pages locally store named key/value pairs in a user’s web browser.
+Local storage on ATT.com is mainly used to store and retrieve data in HTML pages from our domains.
+Local storage data is session-based and will not persist once the session is over and the browser is closed.
 ' + '

 ' + '*   **Flash Cookies** (also called Local Shared Objects or "LSOs") are similar to cookies, except that they can store more complex data.
-They are used to remember your settings, preferences and usage, interactive gaming, and other similar services.
+They are used to remember your settings, preferences and usage, and other similar services.
+Flash cookies allow functionality and availability of certain services.
+If disabled, these services may not function correctly.
+While browser cookies may be removed or blocked via web browser settings, flash cookies operate differently.
+Please note that setting the Flash Player to restrict or limit acceptance of Flash LSOs may reduce or impede the functionality of some Flash applications, To learn more about how to manage flash cookies, you can visit the Adobe website and make changes at Global Storage Settings Panel.
 ' + '*   **Web beacons** are small graphic images on a Web page or in an e-mail.
 They can be used for things like recording the pages and advertisements that users click on, or tracking how well an e-mail marketing campaign performs.
 ' + '*   A **widget** is a small program or application that can be embedded in a web page.
 It can provide real-time information, such as stock quotes or weather reports.
 Widgets are often provided by a third party and allow them to collect data about users viewing that page.
-' + '*   A **server log** records your web activity by your computer or device and plays a key role in improving web page performance and introducing new features.
+' + '*   A **server log** records your web activity by your computer or mobile device and plays a key role in improving web page performance and introducing new features.
 For example, it may record which search terms you’ve entered, or the links you’ve clicked on.
 It may also record your browser information, such as your IP address, device type, how long you spend on a Web page, and your browser's cookies.
 ' + '*   Some websites have “**social network or other third-party plug-ins.**” These plug-ins may provide information back to those sites, even if you don't click on or interact with the plug-in.
 It may also apply even if you don’t have an account with them.
 Social networks or third parties may use an identifier when transmitting from your browser.
 This might include information about your browser type, operating system, device type, IP address and the URL of the web page where the plug-in appears.
-If you use social networking tools or sites, we recommend you take a moment to familiarize yourself with their privacy disclosures.
+If you use social networking tools or sites, we recommend you take a moment to familiarize yourself with their privacy policies.
 ' + '

 ' + 'Managing Cookies' + '